 Mass-market self-driving cars: a road to Utopia?

 According to participants, it doesn’t seem like we’ll be seeing self-driving cars on every street corner any time soon, due to roll-out challenges.
 Before reaching a stage where this might be possible, we must find a way to let self-driving cars and human-driven cars coexist.
-Moreover, a major issue remains, even where only self-driving cars are concerned: making sure that algorithmalgorithmAn algorithm is a mathematical process that aims at solving a problem or at providing a result, by using a finite number of operations; it can be translated into a computer program thanks to a programming language.Learn mores update their calculations in real time, and that decisions are correctly prioritised in unexpected and complex situations.
+Moreover, a major issue remains, even where only self-driving cars are concerned: making sure that algorithmalgorithmAn algorithm is a mathematical process designed to solve a problem or to obtain a result, using a finite number of operations.
+It can be translated into a computer program thanks to a programming language.Learn mores update their calculations in real time, and that decisions are correctly prioritised in unexpected and complex situations.

 *At the driving school: